sdkn104/Arduino/libraries/espnowLib/README.md

 }
 ```
 ### Example Description
 `sendEspNow()` send a ESP-NOW packet that includes specified data(string) to the slave node, and wait for ack packet reply.
-When the slave node receives the packet, it return ack packet and store the recevied packet in buffer `espNowBuffer` in background.
+When the slave node receives the packet, it return ack packet and store the recevied packet into buffer `espNowBuffer` in background. `getDataFromDataBuffer(i)` retrieves the data in the received packet from the buffer.

 ## API Specification (Digest)